Isolate on arrival: NYC region is latest to try quarantine

 Alaska this month gave travelers the option of testing to avoid the mandatory quarantine.
 Hawaii on Wednesday announced it was adopting a similar plan to Alaska’s which would take effect in August.

-Now, as pandemic hotspots shift, states in the New York City region are asking travelers to quarantine if they come from states with high infection rates.
+Now, as pandemic hotspots shift, states in the New York City region are asking travelers to quarantine if they're coming from states with high infection rates.
 New York Gov. Andrew Cuomo said the initial list of states include Texas and Florida, as well as Alabama, Arkansas, Arizona, North Carolina, South Carolina and Utah.

 “We are talking to the airlines right now about our ability as a state to question people ... coming into, our airports, gathering information from them, doing checks ... on them, temperature checks etc.," Cuomo told reporters Friday.